LeanderDiazBone/discover/README.md

 ### Documentation

+Please refer to the JaxGCRL repository (https://github.com/MichalBortkiewicz/JaxGCRL) for the main documentation of the implementation and environments.
+The main addition we provide is a goal selection step in the beginning of each episodes, which guides the exploration.
+All the methods discussed in the paper are implemented and can be run as shown in scripts/train.sh.

 ### Reproducing the experiments

-The `examples` directory contains python scripts that reproduce the experiments from the paper.
+The `scripts` directory contains the train.sh script, which can be used to run the main experiments from the paper.
-These examples simultaneously serve as examples of how to use the library.